 - Do I need to be vaccinated if I am working remotely or teleworking?

-Yes, the federal government’s vaccination policy applies to all employees in the core public service, RCMP, CBSA and Correctional Services.
-This includes employees who are teleworking because, according to the federal government, all employees may have to attend scheduled meetings or events, access sensitive information, or address urgent operational requirements.
+Yes, the federal government’s vaccination policy applies to all employees in the core public service, RCMP, CBSA, Correctional Services and all federally regulated workplaces, including employees who are teleworking.

 - Can I choose daily COVID testing instead of getting vaccinated?